Best javascript Destructuring assignment tutorials and examples

 console.log(newId); // 11

-a local variable is created with an id value from the object, property id exists in the object, so id value is assigned to local variable output is 11 for new id
+A local variable is created with the id value from the object.
+Since the id property exists in the object, the id value is assigned to the local variable.
+The output is 11 for the new id.

 var employee = {